In this last post of the series I'll cover trust factors, creating urgency and sealing the deal.

 Unless you're selling a shitty product or service (in which case you seriously need to rethink your offering), you owe it to your prospective customer to ask for that order... repeatedly if necessary.

 Track your results.
+During the holiday season, you should be studying your analytics data daily.
 Retain all versions of your sales copy and file them with the results.
 This will enable you to identify what has worked, tweak what did not and restore previous versions as required.

 I welcome your comments and any questions you may have.
 Do you have a story to add, where you've had success with one of the techniques described in this series?